-Somersby is Carlsberg Group's biggest selling cider and was the world's fastest growing cider in 2012.
-It is currently avaiable in 35 markets around the world and more will follow.
+Somersby is Carlsberg Group's biggest selling cider and was among the world's fastest growing international ciders in 2014.
+It is currently avaiable in more than 50 markets around the world.

 In recent years, cider has experienced a dramatic renaissance.
 Today, it is a very popular alternative to beer and wine, and a natural alternative to flavoured Ready-to-Drink products.